akaienso/Windows-WSL2-Migration-Toolkit/README.md

 ## 🚀 Features
 1.  **Windows App Inventory:** Scans Winget, Store, and Registry to build a complete list of your installed software.
 2.  **Restore Generator:** Creates an automated PowerShell script to re-install your Windows apps.
+3.  **AppData Backup & Restore:** Selectively backup application settings and configuration files to an external drive, then restore them after a fresh install.
-3.  **WSL System Backup:** Exports your full Linux distro (Ubuntu/Debian) to an external drive.
+4.  **WSL System Backup:** Exports your full Linux distro (Ubuntu/Debian) to an external drive.
-4.  **WSL Restore:** Imports your distro backup and automatically fixes permissions and dotfiles.
+5.  **WSL Restore:** Imports your distro backup and automatically fixes permissions and dotfiles.

 ---